Today’s Wonder of the Day was inspired by Tyla. Tyla Wonders, “What makes a family” Thanks for WONDERing with us, Tyla!

 Some families have one parent—either a mom or a dad.
 Some have both a mom and a dad.
 Others have two moms or two dads.
-If two parents get divorced and remarry, you may be seeing double — there can be two moms and two dads!
+If two parents get divorced and remarry, you may be seeing double.
+There can be two sets of parents!

-When adults get married, one or both of them may already have children, then the marriage joins not just two individuals but also two families into a new family unit.
-We call these new families “stepfamilies” — or “blended” families — because they represent a new blend of family members who were already part of other families.
+When adults get married, one or both of them may already have children.
+The marriage joins not just two individuals but also two families.
+Many call these new families “stepfamilies” or “blended” families.
+They are a new blend of people who were already part of other families.

-In a stepfamily, the parent not biologically related to a child is called a “stepparent” (for example, stepmother or stepfather).
-If both parents have prior children, these children are stepbrothers and stepsisters.
+In a stepfamily, one parent might be called a stepmother or stepfather.
+If both parents have prior children, these children might call each other stepbrothers and stepsisters.
 In some cases, they might just call each other brothers and sisters instead.

-As many of us know, a family isn’t limited to simply parents and their biological children.
-The word “family” is a big word that encompasses many other types of loving relationships.
+As many of us know, a family isn’t limited to parents and their biological children.
+The word “family” is a big word.
+It covers many other types of loving relationships.
 In many cases, all members of a family don’t even live together.
 Lots of people consider good friends to be part of their family.

-Family members are often close and feel they can depend on one another for caring guidance and support.
-Whether it’s grandparents, aunts and uncles, godparents, or close friends.
+Family members are often close.
+They feel they can depend on one another for caring guidance and support.
+A family could include grandparents, aunts and uncles, godparents, or close friends.
 What is important is the love or common interests that bind them together.

 Regardless of biological relationship, you may be a part of several “families.”
 Your school classmates may be a family to you.
 Your soccer team may be a family.
 Your fellow Boy Scouts or Girl Scouts may be a family, too.

 How many families are you a part of?
 What makes each one special?
 Take some time today to talk with your family members about what makes you a family.